libvips/libvips/_posts/2025-01-31-nip4-January-progress.md

 a range of useful derivatives, such as Kubelka–Munk-modelled UV-induced visible fluorescence with stray visible light removal.

+Looking at **About nip4** for this one, it's only 300 rows, but has 14,000 images and over 120 GB of image data.
+It runs in about 1.2 GB of ram, according to `top`.

 ## Other additions

 I've implemented some other features: